Homeland Security says professor deported to Lebanon with US visa supported Hezbollah leader

 Dr. Douglas Shemin, who said he hired Alawieh at Brown Medicine, called her an “outstanding” clinician, physician and teacher who eagerly put in long hours without complaining.

-“She has an important fountain of knowledge, a fountain of knowledge that not everyone has," he said.
+Brown Medicine has roughly 300 to 400 patients waiting for kidney transplants, according to Shemin.
+Each needs regular evaluations, which now must be done by just two doctors.

-Brown Medicine currently has roughly 300 to 400 patients waiting for kidney transplants, according to Shemin.
-Each one needs to regularly evaluated, which now must be done by just two doctors.
+More than 100 people gathered in the rain outside the Rhode Island Statehouse on Monday evening to rally in support of Alawieh, holding signs reading “Dr. Rasha Has Rights” and “We cannot tolerate this!”

-A rally was planned to support her Monday night at the Rhode Island statehouse.
+Meanwhile, lawyers for Khalil, a Columbia University graduate student, on Monday asked that he be released bail or returned to New York from a Louisiana detention facility.

 ———